dvogureckiy99/Guides/windows_os/labs_design_eng.md

 2. Never end any part of your work with table/figure.
 Any chapter of the work must be ended with a bunch of text.
 As a common thing, at the end of the chapter you can describe your results.

+3. Better send PDF versions of the reports for checking as this format have no issues for viewing in different versions of software.

 ## 2. Charts / Plots

 1. The description of the plot must be before representation followed by plot capture!
 What I mean is: